AnshRaj112/kampyn-backend/docs/CACHE_LOCKING_SYSTEM.md

 2. Use appropriate TTL values for your use case
 3. Monitor lock statistics regularly
 4. Test concurrent scenarios thoroughly
+5. Use admin authentication for all admin operations

 ### For Operations
 1. Monitor lock statistics via admin endpoints
 2. Set up alerts for high lock counts
 3. Regular review of cleanup logs
 4. Have emergency procedures for lock clearing
+5. Regularly rotate admin passwords
+6. Monitor admin login attempts

+### For Security
+1. Use strong admin passwords
+2. Enable HTTPS in production
+3. Regularly audit admin permissions
+4. Monitor failed login attempts
+5. Use least privilege principle for admin roles

 ## Performance Characteristics